Summary of the American Rescue Plan Act (“ARPA”)

 Economic Injury Disaster Loans

-ARPA provides an additional $15 billion for Economic Injury Disaster Loans for small businesses, small agricultural co-ops, and most private non-profit organization.
+ARPA provides an additional $15 billion for Economic Injury Disaster Loans for small businesses, small agricultural co-ops, and most private non-profit organizations.
 The SBA provides priority funding for employers with fewer than 10 employees.
 For additional information, go to EIDL Portal.

 Pension Plan Relief